-It is the frequent expression of Mishima’s feeling that “failure and death,” such as that which ended both the 1877 and 1936 rebellions, made the traditionalist rebels “true heroes in this world,” that indicates a metaphysic at work underlying his outlook and especially his actions, in regarding not the result of an action as of significance but the purity of the action per se.
-This is beyond politics, which aims to achieve results, or “the art of the possible,” and enters what the Hindu would call dharma.
+Mishima frequently expresses the sentiment that “failure and death”—the outcomes of both the 1877 and 1936 rebellions—made the traditionalist rebels “true heroes in this world.”
+This indicates that Mishima regarded not the result of an action as of significance but the purity of the action per se.
+This attitude goes beyond politics, which aims to achieve results, or “the art of the possible,” and enters the realm of what the Hindu would call dharma.

 In early 1966, Mishima systemized his thoughts in an 80-page essay entitled Eirei no Koe, again based on the Ni ni Roku rebellion.
 In this work he asks, “why did the Emperor have to become a human being?”
 While the work remained obscure, it provided the basis for the founding of his paramilitary Shield Society several years later.

 In an interview with a Japanese magazine that year, Mishima upheld the imperial system as the only type suitable for Japan.
 All the moral confusion of the post-war era, he states, stems from the Emperor’s renunciation of his divine status.
 The move away from feudalism to capitalism and the consequent industrialization disrupts the relationships between individuals.
 Real love between a couple requires a third term, the apex of a triangle embodied in the divinity of the Emperor.